omkarkonda/chitjar/tasks/chitfund-tracker.prd.md

 ## 3. User Stories
 - As a user, I can create a fund by entering fund name, chit value, monthly installment, number of members, start date, and an optional goal, so I can start tracking.
 - As a user, I can log monthly dividend and optional prize money, and the month becomes marked as paid automatically, so my records stay consistent.
-- As a user, I can view a dashboard with total profit and a fund vs. profit graph, so I understand overall performance.
+- As a user, I can view a dashboard with a fund vs. profit graph, so I understand overall performance.
 - As a user, I can view a list of my funds with key details and tap into an individual fund view for deep analytics.
 - As a user, I can see net amount, ROI, average monthly dividend, and months to completion for a specific fund, so I can track progress.
 - As a user, I can compare my fund’s XIRR against a user-entered FD rate on the fund page, so I can benchmark performance.